Costa hits record sales as Starbucks tax woes rumble on

 LONDON Britain's Whitbread Plc (WTB.L) has hit record sales at its expanding Costa Coffee business, serving almost 4 million customers in the same week that rival Starbucks Corp (SBUX.O) bowed to public criticism and agreed to pay more tax.

-"Costa's been the UK's favorite coffee shop for quite some time and we remain the taxman's favorite coffee shop too," Whitbread Chief Executive Andy Harrison said on Tuesday, as he revealed a 3.3 percent rise in third-quarter group like-for-like sales.
+"Costa's been the UK's favourite coffee shop for quite some time and we remain the taxman's favourite coffee shop too," Whitbread Chief Executive Andy Harrison said on Tuesday, as he revealed a 3.3 percent rise in third-quarter group like-for-like sales.

 "Costa's performance is likely to have received a boost from the negative publicity around Starbucks' tax affairs, although it has consistently reported this level of like for-like-sales growth over the past 18 months," analysts at brokerage Panmure wrote.